 Wiley Rein has noteworthy experience assisting parties with acquisitions or transactions that require the approval of DSS, an agency within DOD.
 Any acquisitions by non-U.S. buyers of a company holding a facility security clearance (FCL) are subject to DSS approval.
 Companies subject to Foreign Ownership, Control or Influence (FOCI) cannot receive or retain an FCL unless FOCI has been effectively mitigated through an agreement or other mechanism approved by DSS.
 We have represented a wide range of companies with transactions subject to DSS jurisdiction, from the due diligence phase to implementation to FOCI mitigation measures.
 Members of Wiley Rein’s National Security Practice consistently work with key U.S. government decision-makers to help craft successful FOCI mitigation instruments, which may include board resolutions, security control agreements, special security agreements, or more complex proxy agreements or voting trusts.
 We work to ensure efficient coordination between the review process at DSS and the often parallel, but independent, review by CFIUS, so that neither process impedes the other.

 Wiley Rein has been called upon to represent companies and associations in litigation and counseling regarding sensitive and difficult national security obligations and issues.
 As the government looks to stay one step ahead of terrorists, private industry is confronted with novel questions and demands and faces a perilous legal climate which includes multiple class action lawsuits alleging violations of rights.
 Wiley Rein counsels clients on the Wiretap Act, the Foreign Intelligence Surveillance Act (FISA), the SAFETY Act, and other national security issues that relate to government contracting, intellectual property, and the like.
-Our attorneys have top security clearances and stand ready to assist in any project touching on national security.
+Our attorneys regularly assist clients on complex classified matters and with classified programs.

 Wiley Rein’s National Security Practice is further strengthened by the broad and diverse expertise of professionals in the firm’s other areas of specialty, including the Government Contracts; International Trade; Export Controls; Economic Sanctions; Anti-Money Laundering; FCPA; Privacy and Cybersecurity; Telecom, Media & Technology; Public Policy; and Corporate practices.